-- Shop PP&C employees normally notify the customer via telephone or email that equipment is ready for pickup.
-The DA Form 5990E is annotated by PP&C that notification for pickup has been made. - The customer sent to pick-up the equipment must be listed on a valid DA Form 1687 authorizing that person to take receipt of unit equipment, and must present to the PP&C section copy #1 of the work order.
-The receiving customer must sign the DA Form 5990E indicating the equipment has been picked up and validated for equipment readiness.
-The customer is presented a copy of the completed work order. - NOTE: Work orders with maintenance priority designators of 1 through 3 are required to be picked up within 24 hours of notification.
-For all other work orders, priority 4 through 15, the PP&C section will wait no more than three days before notifying the chain of command of a unit's failure to pickup.
+- Shop PCC employees normally notify the customer via telephone or email that equipment is ready for pickup.
+The DA Form 5990E is annotated by PCC that notification for pickup has been made. - The customer sent to pick up the equipment must be listed on a valid DA Form 1687 authorizing that person to take receipt of unit equipment and must present to the PCC section copy #1 of the work order.
+The customer receiving must sign the DA Form 5990E indicating the equipment has been picked up and validated for equipment readiness.
+The customer is presented with a copy of the completed work order. - NOTE: Work orders with maintenance priority designators of 1 through 3 are required to be picked up within 24 hours of notification.
+For all other work orders, priority 4 through 15, the PCC section will wait no more than three days before notifying the chain of command of a unit's failure to pick- up.
 LRC MMD will be notified by the contractor when equipment is not picked up within 72 business hours.
-MMD will then contact the Unit Commander/Activity director or designated representative requesting pick up of the equipment as soon as possible or If appropriate, arrange for delayed acceptance/pickup. - In the case that copy #1(hand receipt copy) is lost; a memorandum signed by the unit commander and addressed to the appropriate shop supervisor will suffice.
-The memorandum must contain at a minimum the following information: work order number, nomenclature, full name and rank with signature of the commander and an assurance statement that if found subsequent to work order closure, the original hand receipt copy will be destroyed.

-- being rejected on a DA Form 5990E furnished by the repair shop.
+MMD will then contact the Unit Commander/Activity director or designated representative requesting pick up of the equipment as soon as possible or if appropriate, arrange for delayed acceptance/pickup. - In the case that copy #1(hand receipt copy) is lost; a memorandum signed by the unit commander and addressed to the appropriate shop supervisor will suffice.
+The memorandum must contain at a minimum the following information: work order number, nomenclature, full name, and rank with signature of the commander and an assurance statement that if found subsequent to work order closure, the original hand receipt copy will be destroyed. - In the event of rejected repair work, the customer will annotate items being rejected on a DA Form 5990E furnished by the repair shop.
 A technical inspector will validate the rejected work.
-The customer and the technical inspector will stamp and sign the reject deficiencies on the DA Form 5990E and turn it into the PP&C section.
-A rejected work order will immediately be placed into a reject status "8" and returned for rework. - If the customer believes the rejected work is substantially noteworthy, he/she should contact the IMMO or a member of the MMD Government staff, see paragraph 26.
+The customer and the technical inspector will stamp and sign the reject deficiencies on DA Form 5990E and turn it into the PCC section.
+A rejected work order will immediately be placed into reject status "8" and returned for rework. - If the customer believes the rejected work is substantially noteworthy, he/she should contact the IMMO or a member of the MMD Government staff, see paragraph 26.